Grains

 2

-Refrigerate cooked couscous within 2 hours of cooking or removal from heat.
+Refrigerate cooked couscous promptly within 2 hours after cooking.

 3